 Also called eczema, this condition causes bumpy, scaly, itchy, and rashy skin.
-This skin condition is often triggered by an overactive immune system, so many women experience it after pregnancy.
+An overactive immune system often triggers this skin condition, so many women experience it after pregnancy.
 It can be further exacerbated by exposure to antibiotics, latex, hard detergents, soaps, or other things that women are in contact with after giving birth.

 Managing postpartum dermatitis mostly relies on identifying and avoiding your triggers.
 This means paying attention to your skin and noticing if certain foods, pollens, or chemicals make the condition worsen.
 Your doctor may suggest a corticosteroid or antihistamine to reduce itching.
 You can speed up healing by keeping skin moisturized.

 7. What can you do to reduce the appearance of stretch marks?

 Like any other scar, stretch marks will gradually fade once your pregnancy is over, but they may take a while to disappear naturally.
 Expensive creams and lotions generally do not make a big difference, regardless of what they promise.
 Most women can get the same benefits just by using a basic lotion or body oil.